mathpn/mathpn.github.io/src/content/blog/battleship-heuristics.md

             return dist
 ```

 I think there are still two unsolved problems with this code: it does not take into account that ships cannot overlap.
-I tried to make two functions to detect adjacent ships and take into account this rule, which turned into the ridiculously long _if_ statements below:
+I tried to make two functions to detect adjacent ships and take into account this rule, which became the ridiculously long `if` statements below:

 ```python
 from copy import deepcopy as dc